hugh-dickens/hello-world/README.md

 # hello-world
-Creating this repository as a tutorial
+Creating this repository as a tutorial.
 This is to test out using branches before committing changes.